Sydney Coast - home of Underwater Earth

 The Festival is an annual celebration of Ideas, Art+Music and Actions, showcasing some of the latest innovations, science, state-of-the-art technology and cool ideas for helping the ocean.
 Visitors are inspired and entertained with art, music, food, talks, stalls, workshops allowing them to take a deeper dive of discovery into their blue backyard to immerse, and explore Sydney’s wonderous blue harbour heart, waterways and coast.

-The iconic Bondi Festival sits at the heart of Ocean Lovers Sydney and will be held on March 22 & 23 in 2025.
+The iconic Bondi Festival sits at the heart of Ocean Lovers Sydney and was held on March 22 & 23 in 2025.

 Sydney Coast - a Mission Blue Hope Spot - 2019